NilsHagenBeyer/3D-printing_recorder/README.md

 ### Make a makro

-To log metadata and to schedule prints use the $generate_makro$ script:
+To log metadata and to schedule prints use the *generate_makro* script:

   - First create a directory in the gcode folder
   - Put all gcode files for printing in this folder